giordanozeke-code/human-framework-v01/TUTORIAL.md

+# Human Framework — TUTORIAL.md

 This tutorial introduces Human Framework v0.1 and explains how to write your first programs using the language.
 It is designed for complete beginners and requires no programming background.

 SECTION 1 — What Human Framework Is
 Human Framework is a human-readable, declarative language meant to describe UI elements and simple logic using natural words.
 There are no parentheses, no symbols, and no complex structures.
 Everything is expressed through readable keywords.

 SECTION 2 — Creating Your First Element